Porter leads Marshall with 13

 Marshall vs. Ohio - Women's Basketball (Dec.
 15, 2012

-Matt Daniel, who quickly built a successful NCAA Division I women's basketball program at Central Arkansas, was named head coach at Marshall University in May 2012 and enters his fourth season with the Thundering Herd.
+Matt Daniel, who quickly built a successful NCAA Division I women's basketball program at Central Arkansas, was named head coach at Marshall University in May 2012 and enters his fifth season with the Thundering Herd.

 On Dec.
 22, 2014, Daniel's Thundering Herd set a school single-game scoring record in a 127-56 win over Brescia.
 That mark is also a Conference USA record, giving Daniel's teams the single-game scoring record in two leagues (Conference USA, Southland).
 In that game, the team hit 14 3-pointers, tying the school's all-time record.
 Marshall guard AJ Johnson also nailed seven 3-pointers, also a school record, and set a Marshall single-season school record when she hit 72 3-pointers last season.

 In Daniel's second season, his Thundering Herd became the lowest seed to advance in a conference tournament when, as a 16 seed, it defeated ninth-seeded Florida Atlantic 80-73 in the opening round of the 2014 Conference USA Tournament in El Paso, Texas.